Comp211-FA24/lab-00/README.md

 In the above [demos](#demos), you may have noticed a weird line numbering system.
 This is called relative line numbering, which is the default setting in the container because, as you saw in `vimtutor` (2.5), many operators accept a count, such as `2dd` (delete two lines).
 Although omitted in the tutorial, another useful application is something like `4j` to move the cursor down 4 lines (i.e., you can instantly jump the cursor to any line on the screen).
 In these examples, 2 and 4 are relative to the current line.

-There are many common operators for which the number is relative to the current line and is not an absolute line number, and relative line numbering is useful for these operators.
+There are many common operators for which the number is relative to the current line, and relative line numbering is useful for these operators.

 For example, consider that with absolute line numbers (only), if the current line is 897 and you want to move down to line 912, you would type `{912-897}j` = `15j`.
 With relative line numbers, you would see line 912 labeled as 15, so you would simply type `15j`.
 For visual examples, see the demos (where `4j` is typed).